GodsFavoriteDeveloper/stencil-starter/README.md

 Follow the [@stencil/eslint-plugin](https://github.com/ionic-team/stencil-eslint) instructions on how to add ESLint to a Stencil project (summarized below).

-Install eslint, the  and its dependencies.
+Install eslint and the necessary typescript dependencies.

 ```sh
 pnpm add -D eslint @typescript-eslint/parser @stencil/eslint-plugin